celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 (if the index is cached in memory).

-  - __EDSes as _CARv1_ files over _CARv2_.__ CARv2 encodes indexes into the file, however they should not be transferred in case of EDS, so keeping them separately is a better strategy which `DAGStore` provides out of the box.
+  - __EDSes as _CARv1_ files over _CARv2_.__ CARv2 encodes indexes into the file, however they should not be transferred in case of EDS, so keeping them separately is a better strategy.
+Also CARv2 takes more space for metadata which is not needed in our case.

-- __FNs/BNs run a single instance of `DAGStore` to manage CARv1 block files.__

 - __FNs/BNs manage a top-level index for _hash_ to _CARv1 block file_ mapping.__ Current DASing for LNs requires FNs/BNs to serve
 simple hash to data requests.
 The top-level index maps any hash to any block CARv1file so that FNs/BNs can quickly serve requests.

-However, the indexing has a major consequence - data usage, so further, this index will have to be removed.
-LNs know which block they sample and can provide this data together with sample request over Bitswap.
-This requires us to either facilitate implementation of [Bitswap's auth extention](https://github.com/ipfs/specs/pull/270) or proposing custom Bitswap message extention.
+- __FNs/BNs run a single instance of [`DAGStore`](https://github.com/filecoin-project/dagstore) to manage CARv1 block files.__
+DAGStore provides both the top-level indexing and CARv2 based indexing per each CARv1 file.
+In essence, it's an engine for managing any CAR files with indexing, convenient abstractions, tools, recovery mechanisms, etc.

 - __LNs DASing remains untouched__.
 Both the networking protocol and storage for LNs remains untouched as it fulfills the requirements.
 This includes Bitswap as backbone protocol for requesting samples and global Badger KVStore.